-Evaluation Criteria Response Lead to a long-term No. decrease in the size of an important population of a species The white-throated needletail is known to the Study Area, recorded on 30 occasions during the field survey program, totalling 698 individuals.
+Evaluation Criteria Response Lead to a long-term decrease in the size of an important population of a species No. The white-throated needletail is known to the Study Area, recorded on 30 occasions during the field survey program, totalling 698 individuals.
 It is a non-breeding migrant to eastern Australia where it occurs as transient populations, often influenced by prevailing weather conditions.
 The species generally arrives in Australia during spring and migrates along both sides of the Great Diving Range in Queensland and NSW to the southern parts of their range.
 The journey is reversed as the species leaves Australia in autumn.
 While migrating, it is likely the species will inhabit the airspace above all remnant and regrowth habitat types within the Study Area.
 The population observed during the field survey program constitutes an important population and it is considered likely that an internationally significant proportion of the population may also utilise the Study Area at some point.
 However, as described above the population is only present for a short period before it continues to move north or south.
 Under worst-case scenario, up to 269.6 ha of roosting and foraging habitat and 370.6 ha of foraging and dispersal habitat will be directly impacted via vegetation clearing for construction of the Project.
 Relative to the area that will be cleared, large areas of suitable habitat will remain.
 Given the species aerial nature and broad requirements for roosting and foraging, it is unlikely this loss of habitat will result in a material change to the species' utilisation of the area.
 The turbine collision risk assessment identified the species as being of Very High risk for impacts from the Project, reflecting the Vulnerable status of the species and the frequency at which the species occurs at RSA.
 Given the flight behaviours of the species and known occurrence within the Study Area, the mortality of individual birds may occur during the lifetime of the Project, particularly whilst the species is present in Australia (October-March).
 However, collision risk modelling completed for the Project indicates overall mortality numbers will be very low (i.e. 1 individual every 5.9 years).
 The potential impact on this species would be managed by the Project BBAMP, which governs the operational and compliance reporting response following any confirmed mortality event.
-As the plan is adaptive, the death of a single white- throated needletail would result in notification to DCCEEW, an investigation and additional monitoring.
+As the plan is adaptive, the death of a single white-throated needletail would result in notification to DCCEEW, an investigation and additional monitoring.
 Given the implementation of a BBAMP, it is considered unlikely that the Project will lead to a long-term decrease in the population.
-Reduce the area of No. occupancy of an important population While in Australia the species has a large distribution that extends across eastern Australia.
-As per the species' Conservation Advice, the estimated area of occupancy within Australia is >18,000 km 2 however this may be overstated given the mapping methodology used by the Commonwealth (2 km x 2 km grid).
-Although the Project will result in a maximum loss of up to 269.6 ha of roosting and foraging habitat and 370.6 ha of foraging and dispersal habitat, habitat is likely to only be utilised temporarily while on migration.
-The quantum of habitat that will remain is likely to be sufficient to support the ecological requirements of populations of the size observed during field surveys (an important population).
-Furthermore, areas of suitable habitat are likely to occur extensively within the wider region.
-Given the aerial nature and high mobility of the species, as well as the broad habitat requirements and habitat availability in the broader region, the Project is unlikely to reduce the area of occupancy of an important population.
+Reduce the area of occupancy of an important population No. While in Australia the species has a large distribution that extends across eastern Australia.
+As per the species' Conservation Advice, the estimated area of occupancy within Australia is >18,000 km however this may be overstated given the mapping methodology used by the Commonwealth (2 km x 2 km grid).

-Table 4.11 Significant Impact Assessment (Vulnerable Criteria) - White-throated Needletail --
+Table 4.10 Significant Impact Assessment (Vulnerable Criteria) - White-throated Needletail